 Our Mission strives to develop happy successful, emotionally intelligent empathic leaders with grit, which are well educated, skilled in creative, critical, and divergent thinking, capable of adaptability and collaboration, and are good stewards of the earth.

 To That End

 We believe success is more than test scores that being happy and successful is a habit of certain core routines.
 Our pedagogy uses a proven delivery system teaching the students how to learn, learning by doing, and learning from modeling.
 It is a model that has thrown out how schools typically measure success – our students work to mastery in all that they pursue.
-We have removed the classroom, the lecture, and replaced it with students developing their own goals and objectives with mentors and coaches guiding them on that journey.
+We have removed the classroom, the lecture, and replaced it with students having the autonomy developing their own goals and objectives with mentors.

-Each student under the guidance of their mentor develops a curriculum developed individually based on the student’s wants and needs.
-By encouraging the students to follow their interests they discover their passion and there is relevance to what they learn.
+Each student under the guidance of their mentor develops a curriculum individually based on the student’s wants and needs.
+By encouraging the students to follow their interests they discover their passions and there is relevance to what they learn.

 Flexable School Formats

-To accommodate your busy schedule you may schedule your child a minimum six hours per day 170 days per year with flexible schedule throughout the year.
-School is open 7 days a week from 5 AM to 8 PM with flexible drop off and pickup
+To accommodate your busy schedule you may schedule your child’s minimum six hours per day 170 days per year with flexible schedules throughout the year.
+School is open 7 days a week from 5 AM to 8 PM with flexible drop off and pickup times available.

 32 Four Days Sessions